Q. What do you mean by "scrub" or "overwrite"?

 Q. The drive in the PC I want to send to surplus is broken.
 Does this mean I have to fix it and scrub it before I dispose of it?

-A. No. However, if the drive contains High Risk or Confidential data as described above, ensure the drive is physically damaged so any data on it is permanently unrecoverable.
-To ensure the broken drive is handled properly, contact surplus to have them arrange for secure disposal of the drive.
+A. No. To ensure the broken drive is handled properly, contact Surplus to have them arrange for secure disposal of the drive.

 Q. How do I scrub or wipe a disk multiple times?